snijderlab/annotator/documentation/annotate.typ

 If there are cross-links in the peptidoform it can be controlled if these are allowed to cleave in theoretical fragmentation.
 This only work for cross-link modifications that have defined cleavage rules, see @custom-modifications.

-#aside[There are some reference sheets available to help keep on overview of all these fragmentation chemistry. #link("https://github.com/douweschulte/reference-sheets")[See douweschulte/reference-sheets on GitHub.]]
+#aside[There are some reference sheets available to help keep on overview of all fragmentation chemistry. #link("https://github.com/douweschulte/reference-sheets")[See douweschulte/reference-sheets on GitHub.]]

 == ProForma <proforma>

-It uses the #link("https://github.com/HUPO-PSI/ProForma")[ProForma] specification to specify the sequence.
+The annotator uses the #link("https://github.com/HUPO-PSI/ProForma")[ProForma] specification to specify the sequence.
 Here are some examples of valid sequences:

 + Normal amino acids \ #peptide("VAEINPSNGGTTFNEKFKGGKATJ")
 + Modifications using #link("http://www.unimod.org")[UNIMOD], #link("https://www.ebi.ac.uk/ols/ontologies/mod")[PSI-MOD], RESID, XL-MOD, and GNO \ #peptide("EM[L-methionine sulfoxide]EVEES[UNIMOD:21]PEK")